-In years three and four, each week your child will read as part of a group in guided reading, which may be recorded in your child's diary.
+Year three children have individual reading each week and also enjoy guided reading and whole class texts.
+In year four, each week your child will read as part of a group in guided reading, which may be recorded in your child's diary.
+Reciprocal reading focuses attention to different aspects of reading too.
 We also encourage children and parents/carers to log any reading at home.
 From year five the teachers introduce buddy readers and some group reading.

-The teacher-led guided reading sessions enable your child's teacher to focus upon the skills required to advance to the next National Curriculum level.
-Once your child has progressed they will be encouraged to move onto the next book band colour.
+Target cards are available by the book shelves in the long corridor.
 The target cards are designed to support your child with some appropriate personal targets and some ideas of how they can be helped at home.

 Your child will be given the opportunity to change their books in lesson time most days and the library is open during lunch time so that your child can change books and also take out some of our non-fiction titles.
+Reading diaries are provided and parents are encouraged to add entries so teachers can celebrate reading and encourage your child's home reading.